-The excitement of having your driver’s license in the coming few months can be overwhelming.
-But you shouldn’t let it cloud your confidence because you’ll be taking on a lifetime responsibility.
-And you still have to take the behind the wheel test to prove to yourself and the DMV that you’re ready for the huge responsibility that lies ahead.
+The excitement of having your driver’s license in the coming months can be overwhelming.
+But you shouldn’t let it cloud your confidence because you’ll take on a lifetime responsibility.
+And you still have to pass your DMV road test to prove to yourself and the DMV that you’re ready for the huge responsibility that lies ahead.

 So what will it take you to pass your DMV test?
 There are so many ways you can prepare yourself well to ensure you nail the test on your first try.
 After all, you studied the traffic rules and road signs comprehensively to get your learners’ permit.
-What you need now is to put everything you learned to practice during the road test.
+You need to put everything you learned to practice during the road test.

 Though you have all the confidence, the thought of taking the driver’s test can send chills through your spine because you don’t really know what to expect.
 That’s why we’ve prepared everything you need to help you pass the road test right here;